mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

 1. Submit your pull request.
     * Follow the [contribution checklist](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
-2. Reach out to the author of the ticket your PR resolves.
+2. Wait for a reviewer to be assigned.
-    * Typically this means [mentioning](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#mentioning-people-and-teams) their username as a comment on the pull request.
+    * Product managers are on the lookout for new pull requests, and usually handle this for you automatically.
-    * Product managers and core committers are often on the lookout for new PRs, and may handle this for you automatically.
+    * If you have been working alongside a core committer, feel free to ping them directly.
     * When in doubt, ask for help in the [Developers](https://community.mattermost.com/core/channels/developers) channel on our community server.
 3. Wait for a review.
     * The ticket author, a core committer, or a product manager will assign reviewers and label your pull request appropriately.